 The Mortgage Bankers Association (MBA) publishes the results of a weekly applications survey that covers roughly 50 percent of all residential mortgage originations and tracks the average interest rate for 30 year and 15 year fixed rate mortgages, 1 year ARMs as well as application volume for both purchase and refinance applications.

 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage (from FHA and conforming GSE data) increased 4 basis point to 4.37% since last week while the purchase application volume declined 6% and the refinance application volume declined 3% over the same period.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage decreased 23 basis points since last week to 5.15% while the purchase application volume increased 3.9% and the refinance application volume increased 5.6% compared to last week’s results.

 It’s important to recognize that while the Federal Reserve’s “quantitative easing” measures held down rates for a time and spurred a notable boom in refinance activity, the recent activity appears to have come to a close.

 Even with historically low lending rates both refinance and purchase application volume look to be headed back to the lows of the fall of 2008 and an overall declining trend.

 The following chart shows how the principle and interest cost and estimated annual income required to cover the PITI (using the 29% “rule of thumb”) on a $400,000 loan has changed since November 2006.